www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 * [ ] Consider automatically sending a mail, when an error happens.
 * [ ] Consider Nix for package management: [Matthew Croughan - Use flake.nix, not Dockerfile - MCH2022 ](https://www.youtube.com/watch?v=0uixRE8xlbY)
 ## Done Tasks
+* [x] The deployed systemd service shuts down after a while.
+  Maybe this is caused by the oneshot type or maybe this is caused by the daily server restart?
+  -> This is caused by the fact, that the systemd service config has not configured an automated service start.
+  -> The systemd user service was not enabled.
 * [x] Create and user generic `worker.execute` command, in order to make things portable regarding the infrastructure.
     * [x] Deploy server software as systemd user service.
         * [x] Create user service.